 Zeyna Kafrouni

-is a former Senior DBPR prosecutor in the construction unit, with 7 years of experience handling these cases from the inside.
+is a former DBPR prosecutor in the construction unit, with 6 years of experience handling these cases.
 That perspective now guides how your defense is evaluated and presented.

 Frequently Asked Questions